 All staff are required to review and sign this Code of Conduct.
 It automatically forms part of all contracts of employment.

 This Code of Conduct also forms part of contracts with consultants and contractors.
-All contracted personnel and partner organizations are aware of the Code of Conduct and adhere to its principles.
+All consultants and contractors are required to review and sign this Code of Conduct.